Summer Faculty Fellowships

 - A Summer Faculty Fellowship cannot directly precede or immediately follow an academic year during which a sabbatical has been approved/taken.
 A person is not eligible to apply for a Summer Faculty Fellowship and sabbatical leave during the same fall semester.
 Likewise, during the academic year when a sabbatical is taken, a person cannot apply for a Summer Faculty Fellowship.

 - Projects (investigators) funded under this program are subject to the Missouri State University policies for integrity in research, financial disclosure, human subjects review, animal care and use procedures, bio-safety, and use of space.
-Review these policies through the Office of Research Administration and check on the cover sheet which committee approvals are needed.
+Review these policies through the Office of Research Administration.

 - Summer Faculty Fellowships resulting in materials that may be patented or copyrighted or otherwise have commercial value are subject to the University policy on intellectual property.